1- Club Deadlines, recommendations, ideas, date list

 3.4.
 (4) Define grievance procedure from club member to club

-3.5 (5) If teams folds for any reason, does the club provide credit, if so, define how much.
+3.5 (5) If teams folds for any reason, does the club provide credit, if so, define how much and include dates.

 3.6 (6) If team finishes season prior to official end of season (final day of USAV nationals), define if you release players to participate with other clubs.